-Applications for activity on Crown pastoral land
+Crown pastoral land activity data

 We manage approximately 1.2 million hectares of Crown pastoral land, including 156 pastoral leases.
 Find out about applications for consent to undertake activities on a Crown pastoral lease.

-Information about applications and consent
+Information about applications and consents

 Toitū Te Whenua Land Information New Zealand manages approximately 1.2 million hectares of Crown pastoral land in the South Island high country, including 156 pastoral leases, on behalf of the Crown.